Freight broker factoring doesn’t have to be as complicated as Chinese math. In fact, it is a fairly simple concept.

 - Avoid long waiting periods and massive paperwork of other lenders (such as banks)

 - Gives you peace of mind that your debt will always be paid

 - Allows you to offer additional quick payment options to trucking companies

 Disadvantages Of Using a Freight Factoring Company

-- Some shippers may not understand factoring or may be concerned about paying a 3rd party factoring company
+- Stressed Customer Relationships: Some shippers may not understand the process of factoring or they may be concerned about paying a third party factoring company.